VPC Peering

 • 5.3: Navigate to the CloudFormation Console, select the main stack you created and click Delete.

 • 5.4: The CloudFormation stack will take ~5 minutes to clean up.
+This is a great time for a break!
 Once the stack is deleted, proceed to the next task.

 Discussion Points